Sciguymjm/BakkesModWiki.github.io/content/functions/commonly_hooked_functions.md

 `"Function TAGame.GameEvent_Soccar_TA.EventMatchEnded"` Happens at the end of a match when the podium is shown.
 If someone quits early it is not called

 `"Function TAGame.GFxData_MainMenu_TA.MainMenuAdded"` Happens when the main menu is opened, either through booting the game or leaving a mode

+`"Function GameEvent_TA.Countdown.BeginState"` Happens when a match countdown begins or at the beginning/reset of freeplay

+`"Function TAGame.Ball_TA.OnHitGoal"` Happens when a goal is scored

+`"Function TAGame.GameEvent_Soccar_TA.EventMatchEnded"` Happens when a game ends and is sent to the after-match scoreboard.
+The caller is a [ServerWrapper](/bakkesmod_api/Classes/Wrappers/GameEvent/ServerWrapper/).

+`"Function TAGame.GameEvent_Soccar_TA.Destroyed"` Happens when the user quits an active game.
+The caller is a [ServerWrapper](/bakkesmod_api/Classes/Wrappers/GameEvent/ServerWrapper/).